Introducing the first Arctic® apple varieties

 Like the steep incline of its namesake Mt.
 Fuji, the Fuji apple’s popularity has risen to extraordinary heights.
 The Fuji was first introduced to North America in the 1980s, and by the early 1990s in the U.S. it went from modest production not worthy of being tracked to being the third most grown apple by 2000.

 Fuji has remained a top 5 variety ever since, and not just in North America.
 These apples are one of the most widely produced varieties in the world and easily the most popular variety grown in China, where half of the world’s apples are grown with at least 20 million tonnes of Fujis produced each year.

 Why have Fujis became so popular?
 Their sweet flavor and serious crunch makes them ideal for eating raw and adding to your favorite recipes.
 They also have a beautiful red and gold color that draws the eye and complements their great taste.
 Well, until they’re sliced.

-Conventional Fujis brown quickly when cut or bitten, so they need to be eaten immediately or treated with preservatives.
+Conventional Fujis turn brown quickly when cut or bitten.
 With the Arctic Advantage™ benefit, we offer all the Fuji benefits apple eaters love without browning.

 Up next: Arctic® Gala